kkrogmerio/PAO/README.md

-This is the repository made for all my Java works as a Student
+This repository it's dedicated for all my Java works as a Student